 - 1. Satisfy general entrance requirements; - 2.
-Complete at minimum 39 semester credit hours of coursework at Benedictine University if enrolled in the B.A. in Management program.
-This is the University's residency requirement for this program. - 3.
+Complete at minimum 34 semester credit hours of coursework at Benedictine University if enrolled in the RN to BSN program and 39 semester credit hours of coursework at Benedictine University if enrolled in the B.A. in Management program.
+This is the University's residency requirement for these programs. - 3.
 Complete at least 12 credit hours of coursework at the 3000 level or above in their major field at Benedictine University.